 At Room Temperature

 Store opened raw honey at room temperature near where you use it.
 Room temperature works best with honey storage.
-Honey in the opened container stays liquid at room temperature and is easy to scoop out when you want to use.
+Honey in the opened container stays liquid at room temperature and is easy to scoop out when you want to use it.
 Refrigerating raw honey causes it to crystallize and difficult to scoop out.
 You will need to warm it up a little and possibly destroy the nutrients in the honey.
 Additionally, keep raw honey in opened containers in the dark if possible.
 Natural beehive conditions are dark.
 Exposure to light causes raw honey to darken.

 Freezing and Wrapping Honeycomb

 Raw honey may come in honeycomb.
 Beekeepers and other honey consumers love chewing the honeycomb and getting the honey out.
 Some raw honey packers may also include a piece of honeycomb in their honey jars.
 This honeycomb makes raw honey crystallize faster.
 You may remove the comb if you do not want your raw honey to crystallize.
 If your raw honey comes in comb, you may freeze the comb.
 At extremely low temperatures, honey does not crystallize.
 It only gets more viscous.
 Before freezing raw honey, make sure to leave room for a little expansion in the container.

 For raw honey in comb, wrap the comb in plastic paper that will not allow moisture in.
 You may cut the raw honeycomb into smaller pieces and freeze them on a plate.
 Once they are frozen, use a food sealer to pack each section of the honeycomb in a vacuum.
 This way, no ice crystals will form on the comb and ruin it in storage.
 You can then use the frozen comb in small amounts as you like.
 The frozen honeycomb thaws out and is ready for use in a few hours at room temperature.

 How to Store Honey in Mason Jars